-President of The HOW Society, Entrepreneur, Strategy Advisor
+Managing Director of The HOW Society, Board member, Entrepreneur, Strategy Advisor

 Amy is an Unreasonable Mentor.
-Amy has participated in 12 programs, including mentoring virtually in Fall 2020 Programs, and has advised over 162 Unreasonable companies.
+Amy has participated in 7 programs, including Unreasonable Impact Americas 2019, and has advised over 98 Unreasonable companies.

 She has a proven track record developing and executing ambitious growth plans, fostering data-driven cultures, working with diverse constituencies, and overseeing large social media campaigns.
 Comfortable in public leadership roles, she has served as a presidential appointee for three U.S. presidents and an adviser to local and national leaders around the globe.